 These coating offer protection to surface from corrosion and abrasion.
 Basically, modern ship hulls being done red are for the sake of tradition.
 Pretty much any color can be used for the special marine grade paint vessels are slathered with, but that coating is essential to large ship operations.

 Bottom marine paint prevents the growth of organisms connected to the hull and can affect the speed, efficiency and longevity of a vessel when the vessel is kept in the water for long periods of time.
 Antifouling bottom marine paint typically has a flat, dull finish that is used below the waterline.
 If you don’t have that problem, you may not need bottom marine paint.

 The issue is that these substances leach from the paint into water from the sea and are consumed by marine life.
-Persistent and substances, they can remain in the environment and increase in concentration up the food chain.
+These will remain persistent and substances in the environment, and increase concentration up the food chain.